simoninns/Ear-Defenders/README.md

 * Layer: 0.20mm (Quality)
 * Infill: 15%
 * Supports: None
-* Notes: The ear shell should be stuffed with acoustic foam (although just about any soft foam or other material will do).
+* Notes: The ear shell should be stuffed with dense acoustic foam (although just about any foam or other material will act to lower ambient sound amplitude).
 Simply cut some foam with scissors and push into the ear cups after the ear-muffs have been clipped in place.
+For additional attenuation of sound glue the ear muffs to the ear shell to form an air tight seal.

 <img src="/images/ear_shell.png" width="800">